top of page

 Directions: Head west on Jones from Curtis.
 When Jones ends, keep going straight towards the tan stucco house.
 Parking will be to the North of the big red and white barn.

 Arena Games!
 Taco Bar!
 Sign-ups to bring something will be sent soon!
+Remember Family and Friends are always invited.

 Temple Canyon.jpg